Welcome to Norway!

 Do not share your electronic ID with other people

 Keep your login information completely private – you’re the only one who should use it.
 When using your electronic ID, you must identify yourself with a personal code or password, often combined with a one-time code.
 Do not share this information with your employer, friends, or others.
-If others gain access to your electronic ID, they can misuse it to, for example, buy goods, take out loans, or enter into agreements in your name.
+If others gain access to your electronic ID, they can misuse it.
+They can, for example, start an enterprise, buy goods, take out loans, or enter into agreements in your name.

 Use your private email address and phone number

-Use your private email address and your own phone number when you log in.
+Use your private email address and your own phone number when you register your electronic ID.

 Do not lend your phone or computer to others